rascal999/monorepo/tools/postman_to_pytest/README.md

 ### Basic Usage

-1. Create a `.env` file with your environment configuration:
+1. Create a `.env` file in either:
+   - The project root directory (recommended)
+   - The current working directory
+   - Or use `.env.sample` as a template (will be copied as `.env`)

+Note: The tool will automatically:
+   - Create the output directory if it doesn't exist
+   - Copy your `.env` file (or `.env.sample`) to the output directory
+   - This ensures environment variables are available when running the generated tests

+Example `.env` configuration:
 ```bash
 # Environment Configuration
 ENV_URL=https://api.example.com